DIY Soil Container Gardening Mastery: 15 Mixes Tested (Winner: 40% More Harvest)

 Proper soil depth directly affects root development and overall plant health in container environments.
 Different plants require specific minimum depths for healthy growth, and insufficient growing medium volume limits plant size and productivity regardless of other care factors.

-Minimum Soil Depth by Plant Type
+Minimum Depth by Plant Category

 Calculating Soil Volume